alberttocastro/alberttocastro/README.md

 I carry on some projects under the World Digital Code or [wode.dev](http://wode.dev) brand, which I created myself, along with a great friend.
 We carry it as a weekend project.
 We started by managing a web hosting, developing some websites, and we're also engaged in some Saas projects.
 Feel free to browse around the repos, and give any feedback through [albertto.programmer@gmail.com](mailto:albertto.programmer@gmail.com).

-The project I'm working right know deals with personal finances.
+The project I'm working right now deals with personal finances.
 It will be a WebApp first.
 Then I plan to turn it mobile.

 Here are some social media links of mine: